davestewart/javascript-state-machine/docs/usage.md

 The only state-related code is in the `change` handler, which loops over the `<article>` and `<button>` elements using jQuery, and shows/hides or enables/disables them according to what states / actions are available.

-The remaining handlers respond handle application logic such as validating forms and submitting data.
+The remaining handlers respond handle application logic such as validating forms and submitting data, including in this case an asynchronous transition whilst data is posted to the server.

 Note that handlers can be placed inside or outside the state machine instance; in this case they are inside for brevity.